 In 2017, the Association participated in an assumption reinsurance agreement with Liberty Bankers Life Insurance Company ("Liberty") that was developed through a NOLHGA task force.
 The Association funded \$1,019,600 to transfer the majority of its remaining Lincoln Memorial life insurance policies to Liberty.
-The Association retained approximately 127 policies that will require additional data research and adjustment.
-The Association will continue to pay benefits under these policies as deaths occur while the research is being conducted.
-It is anticipated that most of the remaining policies will be transferred to Liberty in the first half of 2019.
+The Association retained approximately 127 policies that required additional data research and adjustment.
+The Association continued to pay benefits under these policies as deaths occur while the research was being conducted.
+Most of the remaining policies were transferred to Liberty in the first half of 2019.

-The Association has provided protection for 65,369 funding to transfer policies to other insurance compapolicies owned by Texas residents through \$37,042,516 of direct death benefit payments and \$95,096,922 of year-end 2018.
+The Association has provided protection for 65,369 Memorial Service and Lincoln Memorial policies owned by Texas residents through \$37,608,830 of direct death benefit payments and \$95,166,922 of funding to transfer policies to other insurance companies under assumption reinsurance agreements through year-end 2019.
+There are 49 remaining policies with face amounts totaling \$68,821 for which the Association will provide benefits as they become due.